 Perilous

-In the meantime, Georg launched his plan with his team of Angel corps member, causing havoc in the island of Milagros, and it’s only a matter of time before it reached Las Abuelitas.
-The team must take action before the community in Sam’s beloved town vanished too.
+In the meantime, Georg launched his plan with his team of Angel corps members, causing havoc in the island of Milagros, and it was only a matter of time before it reached Las Abuelitas.
+The team must take action before the community in Sam’s beloved town vanishes too.

 “Broaden your vision.
 Embrace what keeps you humble.
 And take risks.
 That’s where you find the good stuff.” – Kathryn Elisabeth DuClos Ruiz (Sam’s mum).